-Five Steps to a Successful Two-Handed Tennis Backhand
+Five Steps to Achieving a Powerful Backhand

 In many things in life – sports included – it’s the smallest of tweaks, adjustments, and processes that ends up making the largest difference in whatever you’re trying to accomplish.
 Tennis is no different in this respect, and it’s a big reason why the camp directors at our Connecticut Tennis Camps, along with all of our other locations, provide as much individual attention as possible to campers.

 It’s just about impossible to see small adjustments that tennis players need to make when a large group is all participating in one kind of drill at the same time.
 Every player is a little different and also responds to feedback in various ways.
 That’s why our adidas Tennis Camps are proud to offer the individualized attention to each camper that’s necessary for them to see genuine improvement, along with constantly keeping a low camper-to-coach ratio.

 Speaking of simple adjustments that can make a huge difference, we know that having a step-by-step process toward putting together and firing off a powerful, two-handed backhand stroke is a vital weapon to have during the course of a match.
 So, here are five steps you can take to start honing that particular area of your game.

 Getting the Proper Set-Up

 This starts with the grip, which typically leads to the Continental for the dominant hand and the Eastern forehand grip for your non-dominant hand.
 It’s also a good idea to have your front foot be a little open – that’ll allow you to really transfer your weight and get a lot of power behind your shot.

 Having the Proper Weight Transfer